Transportation eligibility requirements are as follows:

-The Greater Johnstown School District does provide transportation to parochial schools as long as the school is within 15 miles from your residence and you legally reside within the district.
+The Greater Johnstown School District does provide transportation to parochial schools as long as the school is within 15 miles from your residence, you legally reside within the district, and your student(s) are eligible for transportation to your home school based on the criteria above.
 Please keep in mind that written requests must be submitted to the transportation department by April 1, prior to the school year requested.

 Safety measures pertaining to transportation include carefully planned student instruction.
 Please keep in mind that the school bus is an extension of the classroom.